Teacher: Mrs. Ellen Hunker

 Religion-In addition to our normal studies in the Catholic faith and practices, this is also a huge sacramental year!
 In the fall, we make our First Reconciliation, where we can experience God’s grace and unending mercy.
 In the Spring, we celebrate in our First Holy Communion, knowing that the in-class preparation is setting us up to celebrate in these Sacraments for the rest of our lives.

-LANGUAGE ARTS (ELA)-This year, we focus heavily on the writing process and try to complete a new writing piece about every two weeks.
-These writing pieces vary between writing letters, how-to compositions, re-telling of a favorite memory, and creative writings.
-We also focus heavily on aspects of grammar and sentence structure.
-For reading, we focus on making inferences based on the selection as well as basic recall.
+LANGUAGE ARTS (ELA)-This year, we focus heavily on the writing process including a heavy focus on aspects of grammar and sentence structure.
+For reading, we focus on making inferences based on the selection as well as basic recall, comparing texts, making connections to our lives, and identifying main idea and key details.

 MATH- A big part of second grade math is memorizing our basic addition facts so that we can put all our deep thinking into doing addition and subtraction problems with regrouping.
 Grade two also does two large units on time and money.

 SCIENCE-Grade two focuses a lot on the physical sciences, exploring force, motion, and life cycles as well as earth and space sciences such as weather, air, and the atmosphere.
 By far, the students’ favorite unit each year is on dinosaurs.
-Now that we’ve had practice being scientists, we get the opportunity to conduct far more hands-on, independent experiments than ever before.
+Now that we’ve had practice being scientists, we get the opportunity to conduct far more hands-on, independent experiments than ever before, especially on our FLEX days and in our STEM lab on Day 5.